Despical/TNTRun/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for TNT Run
+about: Suggest an idea for TNT Run.
-title: "[Category] Short description"
+title: "Short description"
 labels: ''
 assignees: ''